Overview Click here to submit a new conference site request

-The architect of the Conference Management Toolkit is Surajit Chaudhuri, a Research Area Manager at Microsoft Research.
+The architect of the Conference Management Toolkit is Surajit Chaudhuri, managing director of Extreme Computing Group at Microsoft Research.
 CMT was first developed for ACM SIGKDD 1999.
-Since then, CMT has undergone several major improvements and extensions and has been used in over 1000 conferences to date.
+Since then, CMT has undergone several major improvements and extensions and has been used in over 4000 conferences to date.

 CMT provides email based support Monday through Friday, 9am to 5pm Pacific Time.
 Please contact email@example.com for support issues.
 Since CMT is developed, operated and managed by a small team, support is limited.
 However, we will do our best to respond to issues in a timely manner (usually within 24 hours).
 We prefer if you can arrange abstract submission, paper submission and reviewer submission deadlines to fall on Tuesday, Wednesday or Thursday in order to ensure quick response from the CMT team.
 See the overview page for more details about CMT.

 User Roles in CMT